osahner/ngx-show-hide-password/README.md

 ```

 ## Release History
+- 2.4.0
+  - update @angular/cli and @angular/core to v13, @fortawesome/angular-fontawesome v1
 - 2.3.0
   - update @angular/cli and @angular/core to v10, @fortawesome/angular-fontawesome v0.7, @fortawesome/free-solid-svg-icons v5.14
+- 2.2.4
+  - ShowHideInputDirective no longer needs an Input Attribute ID.
+ID is now an `Input()`.
+Thanks to @aboodz
 - 2.2.2
   - update @angular/cli and @angular/core to v9
 - 2.1.0